DavidLabett/TypefaceDev/README.md

 # TypefaceDev

-This small project - **TypeFaceDev** - is a jQuery-powered font preview and purchasing site designed for developers.
+This small project - **TypefaceDev** - is a jQuery-powered font preview and purchasing site designed for developers.
 It allows users to explore various typefaces, preview them dynamically, and add them to a shopping cart for purchase.

 ### Features